BestTimesToVisit.com Logo

 packing

 Pack layers!
-Seoul's weather can change quickly, especially during shoulder seasons.
+Seoul's weather can change dramatically throughout the day.
+A light jacket or sweater is essential, even in summer.
 Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-A portable charger is also essential, as you'll be using your phone for navigation and translation apps.

 Weather Details